Nate-Sheibley/Top-10-AI-stocks-5y-overview/README.md

 AI and Tesla have the highest volatility among the analyzed stocks.
 But overall, all these stocks with an exception AI have low risk (below 10%).
 This shows no significant advantage of AI companies compared to S&P 500 and Dow Jones regarding risk assessments.

-### Statistical testing and visualization
+## Statistical testing related visualizations

-Violin Plots to display the distributions
+### Violin Plots to display the distributions

 ![Daily returns averaged over all years for the AI companies](https://github.com/Nate-Sheibley/UCB-Data-Proj1-G3/blob/main/AIStocksProject/Plots/Box_and_violin/violin_plot_AI_sep_all_years.png?raw=true)

 Violin plots to visualize the distributions in an intuitive manner and suggest the ANOVA results.
 In lightof the AVONA testing, Nvidia is different from Amazon and Meta, which is not obvious from this plot.
 PATH and AI were removed from the ANOVA testing as the data was not the same length as the other stocks, unbalanced.

-Daily returns per year for AI companies averaged together, then plotted next to the indices (SPY, DOW, INDU).
+### Daily returns per year for AI companies averaged together, then plotted next to the indices (SPY, DOW, INDU).

 ![AIStocksProject/Plots/Box_and_violin/violinplots_aimerged_year_by_year_small_limits.png](https://github.com/Nate-Sheibley/UCB-Data-Proj1-G3/blob/main/AIStocksProject/Plots/Box_and_violin/violinplots_aimerged_year_by_year_small_limits.png?raw=true)